- Humanities and Social Sciences (HS)

 - Physical activity courses are strongly recommended and help students develop the abilities and habits they need to maintain rich, healthy social lives.

-- Through English classes, students become aware of multiple viewpoints and learn to take into account cultural differences in order to communicate successfully.
+- Through the study of a foreign language, students will become aware of multiple points of view, and will learn to take into account cultural differences in order to communicate successfully.

 【Specialized Fundamental Courses】